Jeff Bagwell: Milestones of 1,500 RBI, 1,500 runs scored and 200 stolen bases (2004)

 When he hit his sixth career grand slam against Milwaukee on April 9, 2004, Bagwell tied a club record.
 He recorded his 200th career stolen base on August 30 against Cincinnati to become the tenth player in MLB history to reach that plateau while hitting 400 home runs.
 On September 18, 2004, Bagwell collected his 1,500th career RBI with a single in the third inning against the Brewers.
 Two innings later, he homered for his 1,500th run scored, becoming just the 29th player in MLB history and the first Astro to reach both milestones.
 Bagwell finished with 27 home runs, stopping a streak of eight consecutive seasons with at least 30, but extending a streak of 12 with at least 20.

 The Astros faced the Braves in the playoffs for the fourth time in Bagwell's career in the 2004 NLDS.
 In Game 3, on October 7, he hit his first career postseason home run off Mike Hampton in the first inning in a 4–2 extra-inning loss.
-After three failed attempts to advance past the first round of the playoffs earlier in Bagwell's career — all to the Braves (1997, 1999, and 2001) — and seven overall in 43 years of franchise history, the Astros defeated the Braves for their first-ever playoff series win.
-The quartet dubbed the "Killer B's" — this time with the additions of Carlos Beltrán and Lance Berkman — ignited the Astros' offense, batting .395 (34-for-86) with eight home runs, 21 RBI and 24 runs scored.
+After three failed attempts to advance past the first round of the playoffs earlier in Bagwell's career, losing to Atlanta in 1997, 1999, and 2001, and seven overall in 43 years of franchise history, the Astros defeated the Braves for their first-ever playoff series win.
+The quartet dubbed the "Killer B's," this time including Carlos Beltrán and Lance Berkman, ignited the Astros' offense, batting .395 (34-for-86) with eight home runs, 21 RBI and 24 runs scored.
 The Astros scored an NLDS-record 36 runs in all and Bagwell batted .318 with two home runs and five RBI.
 They advanced to Bagwell's first National League Championship Series (NLCS) to face the Cardinals.
 St. Louis defeated Houston in seven games to advance to the World Series.